HackmaniaGX/itag-dataset-gathering/README.md

 - See **README.md** on respective repo for for setup instructions.
 - Documentation & Code: Synthea documentation: https://github.com/synthetichealth/synthea/wiki

+## AI-Enhanced Content Notice
+> **WARNING**
+Please note that some content in this repository, including explanations, summaries, and documentation, has been generated or enhanced using AI tools to improve clarity and detail.
+Users should review and validate these sections as needed.*

 ## Authors & Acknowledgments
 - Nithin Mohan T K- [@nithinmohantk](https://github.com/nithinmohantk)
 - Inspiration from [Research Paper - Graph Analysis for Detecting Fraud, Waste, and Abuse in Healthcare Data](https://ojs.aaai.org/aimagazine/index.php/aimagazine/article/view/2630/2554) by <i>Juan Liu, Eric Bier, Aaron Wilson, Tomo Honda, Sricharan Kumar,